 The District and Arvada Fire Protection District ("AFPD") entered into an Escrow Agreement on August 20, 2012.
 Pursuant to the Amended MRA, the District has collected, and will continue to collect, tax increment revenue generated as a result of AFPD's property tax mill levy.
 Per the escrow agreement, the District will deposit AFPD increment funds in the amount of \$1,655,768 into an escrow account and any additional AFPD increment funds the District may in the future collect for the benefit of the AFPD.
 Any interest received by the escrow agent with respect to the escrowed funds shall become part of the escrowed funds.
 The escrow fund will terminate upon depletion of all escrowed funds, receipt of a joint instruction by AFPD and the District to disburse all escrowed funds or receipt of a final judgment requiring disbursement of all escrowed funds.
-As of December 31, 2020, the balance in the escrow fund is \$6,377,797.
+On April 6, 2022, the escrow agent received joint instruction from the District and AFPD to terminate the escrow fund.